matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

 To determine who is currently sharing their location in a room, clients should examine the room state for events of type `m.beacon_info`.

-For each `m.beacon_info` events in the room state, it is live if:
+For each `m.beacon_info` event in the room state, it is live if:

 * `live` is `true`, and
 * `m.ts + timeout < now_ts` where `now_ts` is the current time in milliseconds